-Additional variables such as slope, the density of predators, the amount of tip-up mounds in the stand, a fragmentation metric, patch size and proximity to water either could not be included in a habitat model because no data exists or, if included in the model, any threshold (e.g. minimum patch size) criteria would have been poorly linked to the biology of these species on the CNNF.
+Additional variables such as slope, the density of predators, the amount of tip-up mounds in the stand, a fragmentation metric, patch size and proximity to water either could not be included in a habitat model because no data exists or, if included in the model, any threshold (e.g. minimum patch size) criteria would have been poorly linked to the biology of these species on the CNNF.91

-However, patch size and estimates of fragmentation are critical components for assessing impacts to marten habitat and Forest Service has conducted assessments of these variables in previous projects.
-The Northwest Howell project included fragmentation and patch size analysis in their assessment of potential effects to marten habitat.
-In that analysis, Forest Service used four specific landscape metrics as "indicators of disturbance and fragmentation of interior habitat".
-These indicators included:
+However, patch size and estimates of fragmentation are critical components for assessing in their assessment of potential effects to marten habitat.
+In that analysis, Forest Service used four specific landscape metrics as "indicators of disturbance and fragmentation of interior habitat".92 These indicators included:

-&lt;sup>88 Bresee M.K., 2004.
+88 Bresee M.K., 2004.
 Disturbance and landscape dynamics in the Chequamegon Nicolet National Forest, USA, from 1972 to 2001.
 Landscape Ecology 19:291-309.

-&lt;sup>89 CNNF Forest Plan Final EIS at 3-115.
+89 CNNF Forest Plan Final EIS at 3-115.